Complex commercial deals are our core strength.

 What DSCR do commercial lenders require?+

-Schedule-A banks and credit unions typically require a 1.20–1.35x debt-service coverage ratio, stress-tested at the contract rate plus 200 bps or a 5.25% floor — whichever is higher.
-CMHC MLI Select underwrites to a 1.10x DSCR at a 1.10 debt-coverage ratio under its point-tiered framework.
+Schedule-A banks and credit unions typically require a 1.20–1.35x debt-service coverage ratio, stress-tested at a rate above contract — commonly contract plus ~150–200 bps or the lender's own underwriting floor.
+(The 5.25% minimum qualifying rate is a residential B-20 rule and does not govern commercial DSCR.)
+CMHC MLI Select underwrites to a 1.10x DSCR under its point-tiered framework.
 Private commercial lenders underwrite to the exit, not the in-place DSCR, so a stabilized 1.0x or lower can still close.

 How long does a commercial mortgage take to close?+